konstantinosmitsides/konstantinosmitsides.github.io/_projects/kiraka.md

 - **DocMode**: See the full text, add a pointer to follow the pace you set, or bold the beginning of words to help you focus.
 - **FlashMode**: Read text in chunks, displayed sequentially to improve focus and speed, with optional real-time eye tracking to adapt to your reading speed.
 - **Real-Time Adjustments**: Uses [WebGazer](https://webgazer.cs.brown.edu/)'s eye-tracking technology to adjust the WPM (Words Per Minute) dynamically in FlashMode.

+## Getting Started

+Please visit the kiraka [repository](https://github.com/konstantinosmitsides/kiraka) for a complete guide on how to use our Speed Reading Platform.

 ## Reading Modes